securityroots/vulndbhq/README.md

 ## Installation

 DANGER, WILL ROBINSON!

 DANGER, WILL ROBINSON!

 DANGER, WILL ROBINSON!
-THIS GEM IS IN EARLY BETA STAGE.
-EVERYTHING CAN CHANGE AT ANY POINT!!

 THIS GEM USES API v2 WHICH WILL BE AVAILABLE SOON